rimsila/next-dev/wetrial-doc/other/ui-test.md

 <img src="https://gw.alipayobjects.com/zos/rmsportal/LGCXopksUYMUhjRgdYSz.png" width="700" />

-> Note that the local test e2e use case needs to start `npm start`, otherwise it will report a `Failed: navigation error` error.
+> Note that the local test e2e use case needs to start `npm start`, otherwise an error of `Failed: navigation error` will be reported.

 ## watch mode

 ```
-$ npm test - --watch
+$ npm test -- --watch
 ```

-Add `--watch` configuration to enter watch mode, when you modify and save the file, Jest will automatically execute the corresponding application example.
+Add `--watch` configuration to enter watch mode.
+When you modify and save the file, Jest will automatically execute the corresponding application example.
 Jest's command line tool also provides a variety of convenient shortcut keys to perform the use cases you need.

 <img src="https://gw.alipayobjects.com/zos/rmsportal/MnmxiavystfcBDskyKRg.png" width="700" />

 ## Test coverage

 ```
-$ npm test - --coverage
+$ npm test -- --coverage
 ```

 Add `--coverage` configuration to display the test coverage of the project.